 You’ve got everything in place, now it’s time to put your show together.
 Here are the steps.

-- Create your intro and outro.
 These are the music and spoken segments that will appear on every show.
 You can do these yourself or hire a voice-over specialist.
-Make sure any music you use is royalty-free and/or you have permission.
+Make sure any music you use is royalty-free and you have permission.
 Don't make them too long.
 People are eager to hear the meat of your show, so don't make them wait too long.

 Many shows are divided into different segments.
 For example, the intro, brief welcome by the host sharing about that week’s show, an interview, a tip, and the outro.
 This is just an example.
-Perhaps you’re doing a quick and dirty 5 minute show in which you only have an intro, your show, and the outro.
+Perhaps you’re doing a quick and dirty 5-minute show in which you only have an intro, your show, and the outro.

-- Edit your show.
 Colin Gray has several YouTube videos on using Audacity to edit podcast audio.
-If you’re using a different software, follow the instructions for editing.
-Your goal is to level out sound, improve sound quality, reduce static and other sound issues, and slice together your show segments.
+If you’re using different software, follow the instructions for editing.
+Your goal is to level out the sound, improve sound quality, reduce static and other sound issues, and slice together with your show segments.

 Share Your Show

-Once your show is up, it’s time let listeners know.
-Here’s how:
+Once your show is up, it’s time to let listeners know about it.

-- Embed the show on your website.
-Most hosts will give you a code that allows people to hit play and listen to the show right from your site, or to download if they’d like to listen that way.
+Most hosts will give you a code that allows people to hit play and listen to the show right from your site, or to download if they’d like to listen to that way.
 The best way to do this is to have a blog post about your show, add the code, show notes, and any other information that goes along with the show.
 For example, if you interviewed an author, you can add an Amazon affiliate link to his book.
 Or if you mentioned resources on the show, you can include links to them.

 Make Money From Your Podcast

 It can take time to make money from a podcast, but if you produce a quality (in content and sound) show geared toward a target market, you can make money.
-Here’s a few ways podcasters make money from their shows:
+Here are a few ways podcasters make money from their shows:

-- Sell ads.
-You’ll need to have developed a show with a good number of listeners before you can offer advertising, but once you do, you can sell 20 to 30 seconds of time for other offers.
+You’ll need to have developed a show with a good number of listeners before you can offer to advertise, but once you do, you can sell 20 to 30 seconds of time for other offers.
 You can also have these ads on your website with the episode of the show.

-- Premium content.
 Similar to the freebie offer as a way to entice people to join your list, you can use the podcast as a mechanism to entice people to pay for more detailed content.
-This can be access to more in depth interviews or interviews that weren’t aired on the podcast.
+This can be access to more in-depth interviews or interviews that weren’t aired on the podcast.
 Or it can include joining a membership or community site.
 In order for this to work, your podcast needs to do a great job enticing people to want more than the podcast offers.
 Further, the premium content needs to be of good quality and value.